GluuFederation/docs-ce-prod/docs/source/installation-guide/setup_py.md

 * __--import-ldif=custom-ldif-dir__ Render ldif templates from custom-ldif-dir and import them in LDAP
 * __--listen_all_interfaces__ Allow the LDAP server to listen on all server interfaces.
 This is required for clustered installations to replicate between LDAP servers.
 If not enabled, the LDAP server listens only to localhost
 * __---allow-pre-released-features__ Enable options to install experimental features, not yet officially supported.
-* __--remote-ldap__ Enables using remote LDAP server.
-For further information see https://github.com/GluuFederation/support-docs/blob/master/howto/4.0/setup_remote_LDAP.md
+* __--remote-ldap__ Allows use of a LDAP server. <!-- For further information see https://github.com/GluuFederation/support-docs/blob/master/howto/4.0/setup_remote_LDAP.md -->
-* __--remote-couchbase__ Enables using remote couchbase server.
-For further information see https://github.com/GluuFederation/support-docs/blob/master/howto/4.0/CE_with_remote_CB.md
+* __--remote-couchbase__ Allows use of a remote Couchbase server. <!-- For further information see https://github.com/GluuFederation/support-docs/blob/master/howto/4.0/CE_with_remote_CB.md -->

 Example Command: `# ./setup.py -ps` This command will install Gluu Server with Passport and Shibboleth IDP.